skukla/kukla-integration-service/docs/getting-started/setup.md

 └── 📚 docs/                       # This comprehensive documentation
 ```

-> **New Features**: API Mesh integration with True Mesh pattern for GraphQL consolidation.
+> **New Features**: API Mesh integration with JsonSchema sources pattern for GraphQL consolidation.
 See [API Mesh Integration Guide](../development/api-mesh-integration.md) for details.

 ## Development Best Practices